Best National Park Wedding Venues in the U.S.

 Best time of year for your wedding at Sequoia National park:

-How to get to Sequoia National Park:
+How to travel to Sequoia National Park:

 • Road trip from San Francisco (about 4 hours and 20 minutes)